Mary Charlotte Wilcox: Career

 She has also appeared in the film Strange Brew (1983), and Maniac Mansion.

 After she left acting, Wilcox worked as a secretary in a law office and eventually became a minister in the Anglican Church, serving at St. John the Evangelist Church in Edmonton, Alberta in the early 2000s.
+(Though SCTV had filmed episodes in Edmonton in 1980 and '81, Wilcox was not part that iteration of SCTV.
+She joined SCTV as a writer and recurring player in 1982, by which time the show had permanently moved back to Toronto.)